JAPAN LEADERSHIP PROGRAM

 SAMPLE PROGRAM ITINERARY

-Below is a sample itinerary based on Katie Anderson’s prior Japan Study Trips.
-Each trip is unique in its agenda and specific programming.
-The specific program agenda is determined 2-3 months prior to the scheduled trip and is curated by Katie Anderson for each trip, though the learning objectives and focus of the program remains constant.
+Below is a sample itinerary based on Katie Anderson’s prior Japan Leadership Experiences.
+Each program is unique in its agenda and specific programming.
+The specific program agenda is determined 2-3 months prior to the scheduled trip and is curated by Katie Anderson for each program, though the learning objectives and focus of the program remains constant.

 For 2025 programs, 81-year old Toyota leader Isao Yoshino plans on joining the entire 6-day tour in Japan, pending his health.
 This is exclusive access to spend time with an influential leader who helped shape the Toyota Way over meals, on the bus, and during discussions.